Applying for Clark Fellowships

 All materials must be received by October 15.
-Candidates will be notified about the action taken on their application around March 1.
 All application materials must be submitted in English.

 Fellows may come to the Clark for any period between one and ten months.
-Summer Fellows are in residence for six weeks.
 Between six and eight Fellows are in residence at any one time.

 Fellowships will be awarded on a scale related to need and earnings, up to a maximum rate of $60,000 per year.
-Summer Fellows will be given an apartment and transportation reimbursement, but no stipend.
-Travel to and from the Clark will also be reimbursed for the scholar and an accompanying family member.
 Clark Fellows’ tax liability to the United States government will be considered in accordance with the tax regulations of the Internal Revenue Service on a case-by-case basis.

 It is expected that all Fellows be in good standing with the United States Immigration and Naturalization Service and have authorization [a J-1 Visa] from the INS that permits a Fellow to engage in the activities for which he or she has been designated a Clark Fellow.
 In applicable circumstances, the Clark can facilitate this standing by providing Fellows with the documents required to initiate the authorization process.